 The teetotalers of the Temperance Movement who predicted a better society instead encountered crime, corruption and even more consumption of alcohol.
 Flip the proverbial bird to those dark days and misguided attempts to deprive us of a drink with these five Prohibition-inspired tours.

 Kansas City Prohibition Craft Cocktail Tour ($80 per person)

 After Congress passed the National Prohibition Act, Kansas City quickly became regarded as one of the wettest cities in the country and took on the nickname Paris of the Plains.
-During this excursion, you’ll ride around in a comfy tour bus while examining its infamous history during that era, like the “working women” of the streets and the Mafia families who controlled the government and all but ruled the cities.
-You’ll visit four unique stops that include former speakeasies, brothels and a private tour of a modern distillery and sample some of the best cocktails being shaken and stirred in KC.
+During this excursion, you’ll ride around in a comfy tour bus while examining the city’s history during that era, including the “working women” of the streets and the Mafia families who controlled the government.
+You’ll visit former speakeasies, brothels and take a private tour of a modern distillery, while sampling some of the best cocktails currently being shaken and stirred in KC.

 After gleaning info on the City of Angels’ early distillers and what became of them during Prohibition, take to the streets for a 10-mile bike ride that departs from Hotel Indigo.
 Your guide will take you to a century-old speakeasy where you’ll learn about the underground distilleries that were ubiquitous in each L.A. neighborhood.
 See the LAPD Internal Affairs office and learn how officials there were able to take down corrupt police officers and politicians.
 And because this is the entertainment capital of the world, the Roaring Twenties come to life as you ride past United Artists and the Million Dollar theaters in the historic theater district.

 NYC Cocktail Tour ($417 for a private group up to 5 people)